Wearable Technology in Healthcare: An Overview

 - Making regulatory submissions smoother and more credible

-- Deciding if your product is “medical” or just wellness
+- Determining if the device is medical or wellness

 How Operon Strategist Can Help You Launch Compliant Wearable Devices